Paragould Defendants Sentenced to 24 Years in Child Neglect, Malnutrition Case

-The affidavit states that the children told hospital staff and investigators that they were often only given white rice to eat.
-The report said they hadn’t attended school or been to the doctor or dentist since at least March 2024.
+The affidavit said the children told hospital staff and investigators they were often only given white rice to eat.
+The report said they had not attended school or been to the doctor or dentist since at least March 2024.

 Both defendants tested positive for marijuana in a screen performed by DCFS.
-The defendants also admitted to DCFS that they had been dodging contact with their workers.
+The defendants also admitted to DCFS that they had been dodging contact with their workers, according to the affidavit.

 Discover more from NEA Report